Bryan Reynolds Player Props: Pirates vs. Giants

 Bryan Reynolds At The Plate

-- Reynolds has had an RBI in 25 games this year (32.9%), including eight multi-RBI outings (10.5%).
+- Reynolds has had an RBI in 25 games this season (32.5%), including eight multi-RBI outings (10.4%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 29 games this year, with multiple runs seven times.
+- He has scored in 30 of 77 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.